vijethx/travel-journal/README.md

 # Travel Journal
-This is a travel journal, built with React
+This is a travel journal, built with React.

 ![Travel Journal](./travel-journal.png "Travel Journal") This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).